skywalker478/skywalker478/README.md

 ## Hello there!

-I am a student at Chittagong University of Engineering and Technology, Bangladesh.
+I am a recent graduate from the Department of Electrical and Electronic Engineering, Chittagong University of Engineering and Technology, Bangladesh.
 I am passionate about electronics and computers.
 My journey involves delving into the world of computer science and technology, exploring new ideas, and sharing my insights with the community.

 ![<username>'s Stats](https://github-readme-stats.vercel.app/api?username=skywalker478&show_icons=true&theme=transparent)

 ## 🚀 About Me

-- 🔭 I'm currently pursuing my Bachelor of Science degree in Engineering at the department of Electrical and Electronic Department, Chittagong University of Engineering and Technology.
+- 🔭 I have completed my Bachelor of Science degree in Engineering at the department of Electrical and Electronic Department, Chittagong University of Engineering and Technology.
+Currently, I'm enhancing my knowledge stack in cybersecurity and cryptography.

 ## ⚙️ Skill Stack
 [![My Skills](https://skillicons.dev/icons?i=c,cpp,python,r,matlab,arduino,docker,arch,linux,latex,)](https://skillicons.dev)